-The Forum will be organized by the Council of the Hong Kong Laureate Forum, a non-profit making organization formed by distinguished personalities and academics of Hong Kong, with the full support of the Government of the Hong Kong Special Administrative Region (HKSAR).
+The Forum will be organized by the Council of the Hong Kong Laureate Forum, a non-profit making organisation formed by distinguished personalities and academics of Hong Kong, with the full support of the Government of the Hong Kong Special Administrative Region (HKSAR).

 Timothy W Tong has over 30 years of teaching, research and administrative experience in universities in the United States and Hong Kong.
 Prior to taking the office as president of the Hong Kong Polytechnic University from 2009 to 2018, he was a professor and dean of the School of Engineering and Applied Science at the George Washington University.
-Tong is now CEO of AMTD Foundation, which is a charity organization created to assist AMTD Group Company Limited to fulfill its corporate social responsibility.
+Tong is now CEO of AMTD Foundation, which is a charity organisation created to assist AMTD Group Company Limited to fulfill its corporate social responsibility.
 Being an expert in the field of heat transfer, Tong is dedicated to addressing issues concerning energy use and sustainable development.
 He is a fellow of the American Society of Mechanical Engineers, the Hong Kong Academy of Engineering Sciences (HKAES) and the International Thermal Conductivity Conference.
 In 2018, he served as president of HKAES.

 Tong’s public engagement in Hong Kong includes serving as chairman of the Citizens Advisory Committee on Community Relations of the Independent Commission Against Corruption (ICAC) and as member of the Advisory Committee on Corruption of the ICAC, and the InnoHK Steering Committee.
 Additionally, he has been appointed a Non-official Justice of the Peace and a member of the Chinese People’s Political Consultative Conference since 2010 and 2013 respectively.